Professor Carolyn King

 Professor (Biological Sciences)

 Dr King received a Lifetime Achievement Award for her work in biological sciences at the 2010 Kudos Awards.
 View the interview here.
-She is also a Research Associate in the Department of Philosophy.
+She also holds the Mammal Society Medal (2005) and the NZES Award (1999); and was a Research Associate in the Department of Philosophy until 2017.

 Ecology of small rodents and mustelids, especially stoats and weasels.
 Philosphy and management of national parks.
 Traditional and contemporary relationships between science and theology.
 Senior Editor, New Zealand Journal of Zoology.